XZ Utils backdoor

-While xz is commonly present in most Linux distributions, at the time of discovery the backdoored version had not yet been widely deployed to production systems, but was present in development versions of major distributions.
-The backdoor was discovered by the software developer Andres Freund, who announced his findings on 29 March 2024.
+While XZ Utils is commonly present in most Linux distributions, at the time of discovery the affected versions had not yet been widely deployed to production systems, but were present in development versions of major distributions, resulting in distribution maintainers rebuilding their packages to mitigate the exploit.
+A patch for this backdoor was released on 29 May 2024, with version number 5.6.2.
+The exploit was noted for its high level of obfuscation, being the result of a campaign lasting years.